-Current consolidated accounting year (From 1 September 2022, through 31 August 2023)
+Current consolidated accounting year (From 1 September 2023, through 31 August 2024)

-Туре Name of Company, etc., or personal name Location Capital Stock or Money Invested (Millions of yen) Business Content or Occupation Percentage of voting right, etc. held (being held) Relation with Associated Party Transaction Details Transaction Amount (Millions of yen) Item Term-end Balance (Millions of yen) Company in which officers and close relatives hold a majority of voting rights TTY Management B.V.
-Amsterdam, Netherlands 71,826 Assets holdings, managing, etc. 5.2% are directly held Rent of store properties by our subsidiary Serves concurrently as an officer Store renting 874 Lease liabilities 6,433 Company in which officers and close relatives hold a majority of voting rights 546 Broadway, LLC New York Assets holdings, managing, etc. Rent of store properties by our subsidiary Serves concurrently as an officer Store renting 554 Lease liabilities 4,359
+Туре Name of Company, etc., or personal name Location Capital Stock or Money Invested (Millions of yen) Business Content or Occupation Percentage of voting right, etc. held (being held) Relation with Associated Party Transaction Details Transaction Amount (Millions of yen) Item Term-end Balance (Millions of yen) Company in which officers and close which officers and close Management Amsterdam, 71,820 71 826 Assets holdings, 5.2% are Rent of store properties by our subsidiary Store 1,309 Lease 8,801 relatives hold a majority of voting rights B.V.
+Netherlands 71,020 managing, etc. held Serves concurrently as an officer renting 1,309 liabilities 8,8 0,001 Company in which officers and close 546 Now York Assets holdings, Rent of store properties by our subsidiary Store 603 Lease 3,781 relatives hold a majority of voting rights atives hold Broadway, New Young New fork managing, etc. Serves concurrently as an officer renting 603 liabilities 3,761